 - We will generally apply the scholarship to your account within two business days after receiving it from the donor.
-If we experience delays due to issues such as a missing signature, we will notify you via email or phone.
+If we experience delays due to issues such as a missing signature, we will notify you via your MTSU email address.

 - We will generally divide the scholarship into two equal portions for fall and spring, unless the scholarship donor provides alternate instructions in an accompanying letter.

-- We will add a message to your account, so that you can see which scholarship has been
+- We will add a message to your RaiderNet account so that you can see which scholarship has been applied.

 - Make a copy of your award letter or award certificate.
 The letter or certificate must include the scholarship name and/or donor's name, as well as the expected scholarship amount.